 This site has limited support for your browser.
 We recommend switching to Edge, Chrome, Safari, or Firefox.

-How to be the BEST Birthing Partner Ever — Part 1: PREPARATION
+How to be the BEST Birthing Partner Ever — 4 Part Series

 Birth is an intense and magical adventure.
 No matter the outcome, it will change your life forever, always keep you on your toes, and lead you to a constant state of discovery of yourself and the world around you.
 By now, your partner may have already picked up your nursing pillow, carrier, and a bunch of other products you didn’t know you’d need, and are preparing to give birth!
 But birth is not just a thing a pregnant person does.
 Birthing partners are just as important in creating the positive memories we all hope to have surrounding the births of our children.
 Keep reading to for some tips to become the BEST birthing partner you can be and have your partner gazing upon you with eyes of gratitude and adoration, while they shower you with presents!
 Ok.
 Maybe not presents, but they’ll sure appreciate it!